dreambottle/R11-psp-english/Notes.md

 %C[4 hex digits] - color

 %T030 - delay?
-WARNING: On pc it had %T[\d\d] (2 digits) format, but on psp it needs to have has 3 digits!
+WARNING: On pc it has %T[\d\d] (2 digits) format, but on psp it needs to have 3 digits!

 %X070 - ??? (also 010, 050 in game texts)